vinayg-me/pyjamas-ui-design-system-react/README.md

 - 📚 Storybook for component development and documentation
 - ⚡ TSUP for fast bundling
 - 🔍 Fully typed components
+- 🧹 ESLint + Prettier for code quality
+- 🔄 Husky + lint-staged for pre-commit checks

 ## Installation